AbdulAzeemMit/Auditor-Registration-and-URL-Allocation-Model-/README.md

 6. click on new at side navbar.

-7. give a database name as (nic1) hit on create button.
+7. give a database name as (nic) hit on create button.

 8. after creating database name click on import.